1ST & 3RD SATURDAY EVERY MONTH

 How much spending money will I need?

-The amount of extra spending money you should take with you as a childcare volunteer in Morocco can depend on a multitude of factors.
+The amount of extra spending money you should take with you as a mental health volunteer in Sri Lanka can depend on a multitude of factors.
 Considerations include what you undertake during your free time and how many souvenirs you purchase!
 Therefore, if you plan to go for a safari in Tanzania or perhaps go trekking in South Africa, you will need to budget accordingly.
 However, for general expenses and some independent travel, you should find 100-150 USD per week a suitable amount.

 Will I be able to travel whilst on the program?

 You’ll have plenty of opportunities to travel during your time with PMGY.
 In fact, we encourage you to travel during your free time!
 Most of our programs have been designed so that you have weekends off.
 Therefore, this gives you the opportunity to explore the local area or even travel further afield within your host country.
 Our local coordinators will provide you with all the weekend opportunities and travel tips you need to help you plan any independent adventures.
-During your time as a childcare volunteer in Morocco, you are sure to make some travel buddies along the way!
+During your time as a mental health volunteer in Sri Lanka, you are sure to make some travel buddies along the way!

 Before booking your flights, we recommend that you look into travel opportunities across dates on either side of your volunteering placement.
 It is always great to spend some time travelling and seeing more of the country you wish to volunteer in.
 However, if you plan to travel extensively, please factor this into your flight itinerary.
-This is since we only encourage travel during weekends while you’re volunteering, as you have made a commitment as a childcare volunteer in Morocco.
+This is since we only encourage travel during weekends while you’re volunteering, as you have made a commitment to be a mental health volunteer in Sri Lanka.

-During our busiest months on the volunteer in Morocco (June to September) program, you may be placed at alternative accommodation.
-For instance, you could be placed in a nearby guesthouse or one of our summer Volunteer Houses.
+During our busiest months you may be placed at alternative accommodation.
+This could be a nearby guesthouse or one of our alternative Volunteer Houses.

 PEOPLE PER ROOM